Coronavirus skeptic gains new perspective after being hospitalized with it

 “They told me it was like baby shards of glass in all your air pockets,” he explained.

-Doctors began treating him with hydroxycloriquine and zithromax.
+Doctors began treating him with hydroxychloroquine and zithromax.
 For Clint, the drugs worked.
 Within two days, he began to improve.

 “It did wonders in my case,” he said.